 4. Keep track of the recipes you love

-If I encounter a recipe that I just love (that butternut squash risotto was absolutely amazing), I save it as a bookmark, an email, or a Pinterest pin.
+If I encounter a recipe that I just love, I save it as a bookmark, an email, or a Pinterest pin.
 You can also dog-ear the corners of your favorite recipes in cookbooks, or scan or print recipes that you love and keep them in a binder.
 Keeping track of my favorites means that I can return to them as often as I want.

 5. Learn to love the journey

 I think the top way that I became a better cook was that I learned to love cooking.
 By keeping a clean kitchen, using fresh ingredients, and making recipes that I enjoyed, I began to savor my time by the stove.
 Especially because I work behind a desk all day, it’s really nice to get out of that groove and put my hands and mind to a totally different task.

 I think it’s also important to remember that you won’t be great right away.
 I love cooking now, and make dinner most days, but still regularly make mistakes, mis-read the instructions, or substitute ingredients.
 (For the risotto above, I had to substitute stock for white wine because I forgot we had finished the wine the night before!)
 Sometimes the recipes are amazing, and sometimes I make a dinner that I don’t like at all, and then Ken is gracious enough to clean my plate for me.
 But I find joy in the journey.

 I hope that for those of you who are just beginning to cook, these basic steps will be helpful in improving your skills.How are you learning to cook?
 I’d love to hear your thoughts in the comments below!